emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 <TODO: define any variables and refer to equations used>

 The 3-hour K-Index was introduced by Bartels (1938) as a measure of irregular and rapid storm-time magnetic activity.
+This same process was defined in detail by Mayaud in 1957.
 It was designed to be insensitive to longer term components of magnetic variation and to normalize the occurence frequency of individual K values among many observatories, over many years.
 Thus, with this method, there is a separate K-Index for each observatory.
 It